lavantien/llm_tournament/preliminary_design.md

 # LLM Becnhmarking App Preliminary Design

-A terminal program, named `llm-tournament`, to manage the metadata of models, profiles, prompts, and tournament leaderboard.
+`llm-tournament`,a program to manage the metadata of models, profiles, prompts, and tournament leaderboard.

 ## System Design